TobiasVanDyk/Midi-Keyboard-Controller/Readme.txt

 5 ; Create file 8088.ASM by:                                       ;
 6 ; COPY 8088RAM.1 + 8088RAM.2 + 8088ROM1 + 8088ROM2  8088.ASM     ;
 7 ;----------------------------------------------------------------;
+Midi Keyboard Controller using a CMOS V20 CPU and programmed in 8088 assembler